martinvium/homelab-devops/SAMBA.md

     sudo mkdir /media/movies
     sudo chown :family /media/movies

+OR if using ZFS datasets:

+    sudo zfs create data/movies

 The configuration file for Samba is located at /etc/samba/smb.conf.
 To add the new directory as a share, we edit the file by running:

     sudo vi /etc/samba/smb.conf